 - Flatlock seams and offset shoulder seams prevent chafing and pack rub

 - A little on the short side to wear tucked in

 If you’re looking for a lightweight merino wool base layer for year-round wear, then the Icebreaker Oasis is a fantastic choice.

 Its thin, lightweight merino wool construction wicks away perspiration and breathes well.
-It is a popular, versatile base layer that can be worn for various activities without building up any odors even after several days wear.
+It is a popular, versatile option that can be worn for various activities without building up any odors even after several days wear.